Apple Tree Silhouette

 Without pre-emptive spraying, pathogens and insects can get a foothold as soon as vulnerable new growth begins in spring.
 It’s much easier to prevent than cure!

 Winter is also your ideal opportunity to prune; deciduous fruit trees can be pruned as soon as all their leaves drop.
-Make sure to keep your tools sharp and clean to improve hygiene and avoid spreading disease spores.
+As part of the pruning process, any leaf litter remaining under the tree should be tidied up and burned, as it can harbour disease spores and insect pests.
+Make sure to keep your pruning tools sharp and clean to improve hygiene and avoid spreading disease spores.
 It’s best to seal large pruning cuts with Yates PruneTec, as a barrier to prevent disease entering the wound.
 You can find more detail about pruning fruit trees here.

 Stonefruit (plums, nectarines, peaches, cherries) and pipfruit (apples, pears) are treated differently, so we’ve included a spray program for both in the tables below.